 Keep Stress & Anxiety Away

 Easier said than done?
 Remember, you are not alone.
 You will make mistakes.
 Babies are more resilient than we give them credit for.
 Plus, the more you worry about sleep, the more elusive it will be.
 Meditation right before bed helps.
-You can also try relaxing activities like warm baths, a massage or stroll around the neighborhood.
+You can also try relaxing activities like a warm bath, a massage, or a stroll around the neighborhood.

 You may feel the need to consume more caffeine to keep you awake during the day, but too much of it can keep you awake at night.
 Limit your intake to one or two cups per day and stop the coffee (and all other caffeinated sources) by two in the afternoon.